-If you’ve ever cleaned your bong and noticed that sticky, dark residue clinging to the glass, you’ve already met reclaim.
+If you have ever cleaned your bong and noticed that sticky, dark residue clinging to the glass, you have already met reclaim.

 How Does Reclaim Form in Your Bong?

-Reclaim isn’t just random gunk clinging to your glass—it’s the condensed remains of cannabinoids and terpenes that didn’t fully combust or vaporize during your session.
+Reclaim is not random gunk.
+It is the condensed remainder of material that did not fully combust or vaporize during your session.

-When you heat concentrates or flower, not everything is inhaled.
+When you heat concentrates or dry material, not everything travels up the tube.

 Some of it cools and sticks to the walls of your bong, downstem, or dab rig, forming that thick, waxy buildup known as reclaim.

-The way reclaim forms depends on what you’re smoking.
+How reclaim forms depends on what you are using.

-If you’re using a dab rig, the reclaim is mostly vaporized concentrate that didn’t reach your lungs.
-It’s cleaner, richer in cannabinoids, and usually smoother to reuse.
+With a dab rig, the reclaim is mostly condensed concentrate that did not make it through.
+It is cleaner and usually easier to reuse.

-On the other hand, if you’re smoking flower, your reclaim will contain more carbon, tar, and combustion byproducts, making it harsher and less desirable for consumption.
+With dry material, your reclaim will contain more carbon, tar, and combustion byproducts, making it harsher and less desirable.

 Heat plays a major role.

-When concentrates hit a hot nail or banger, some cannabinoids evaporate but don’t make it through the rig before cooling down and sticking to the glass.
+When concentrates hit a hot nail or banger, some of the material evaporates but cools and sticks to the glass before it clears the rig.

-If the temperature is too low, more reclaim gets left behind because the oil doesn’t fully vaporize.
-If it’s too high, reclaim degrades faster, losing potency and flavor.
+If the temperature is too low, more reclaim gets left behind because the oil does not fully vaporize.
+If it is too high, reclaim degrades faster and loses flavor.

 Is Reclaim Worth Collecting?